jasmcaus/caer/README.md

 Current contributors can be viewed either from the [Contributors][contributors] file or by using the `caer.__contributors__` command.

-### Asking for help
+# Asking for help
-If you have any questions please:
+If you have any questions, please:
 1. [Read the docs](https://caer.rtfd.io/en/latest/).
 2. [Look it up in our Github Discussions (or add a new question)](https://github.com/jasmcaus/caer/discussions)
 2. [Search through the issues](https://github.com/jasmcaus/caer/issues).